mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 ## Process the reply SMS

-When your customer replies to your notification SMS, Nexmo forwards the [inbound message](/api/sms#inbound-sms) to the webhook endpoint associated with the virtual number.
+When your customer replies to your notification SMS, Vonage forwards the [inbound message](/api/sms#inbound-sms) to the webhook endpoint associated with the virtual number.

 In this tutorial app you process the incoming webhook, extract the text and number, and send a confirmation message back to the customer.